A differential approach to Ax-Schanuel, I: Introduction

-Here we write $V\cap \mathcal L$ for an irreducible component of the intersection.
-By a {\it $\nabla$-special subvariety} $X \subset Y$, we mean a strict subvariety such that ${\rm Gal}(\nabla|_X)$ is a strict subgroup of $G={\rm Gal}(\nabla)$. {\it Sparse groups} are introduced and defined on page \pageref{def:NZDS} in Definition \ref{def:NZDS}.
+The hypothesis ${\rm Gal}(\nabla)=G$ means that the horizontal leaves are Zariski dense in $P$.
+Hence $\nabla$-special subvarieties $X \subset Y$ are those (maximal) subvarieties where the horizontal leaves of the restriction $\nabla_{|X}$ are not Zariski dense in $P_{|X}$. {\it Sparse groups} are introduced and defined on page \pageref{def:NZDS} in Definition \ref{def:NZDS}.
 Roughly speaking, these are groups for which the proper analytic subgroups are never Zariski dense.
 For instance, semi-simple groups are sparse, while algebraic tori are not.